SiddhantGupta799/List-Library/README.md

 # List-Library
 A Thorough Implementation of the 4 types of Linked Lists with C++ and OOP

-This Library has an Inheritance based model of implementing Linked Lists The model looks like this
+This Library has an Inheritance based model of implementing Linked Lists.
+The model looks like this

 		Grand Parent:		abstract class List